solana-foundation/solana-improvement-documents/proposals/0074-scrambled-transaction.md

 8. the tx is descrambled by a certain validator assigned by consistent hashing as part of new distributed descrambling stage.
 9. validator submits a vote tx with the descrambled key is attached
-10. as soon as all descrambled keys are included in child blocks, the parent block is scheduled and replayed.
+10. as soon as all descrambled keys are included in child blocks, the original (parent) block is scheduled and replayed.

 ### protocol changes